IPA JobMatch er en job analyse, der ser jobbet indefra.

 The degree to which the job presents situations where stressful resistance and adversity must be faced and overcome.
 The degree to which you are challenged and thrown into uncharted waters where you basically have to fend for yourself.
 New tasks, unfamiliar situations and critical boundary testing.

 LOW STRESS LEVEL

-Here, you’re mostly on familiar terrain with tasks most people have tried before.
-It’s legitimate to say no to tasks you don’t feel comfortable doing, and you work with familiar material and tried and tested methods.
-The environment is such that there is plenty of opportunity to get help and support in critical situations, and there is also room for uncertainty and doubt as to whether your abilities are really coming into their own.
-People protect and support each other to ensure a safe environment for everyone in the company, and this pressure and being put in unfamiliar situations is rare.
+You work with familiar material and tried and tested methods.
+The environment is set up in such a way that there is ample opportunity to get help and support in critical situations, and there is also room for uncertainty and doubt about whether your abilities are up to the task.
+People protect and support each other to ensure a safe environment for everyone in the company, and it

 HIGH STRESS LEVEL

 Quite simply, the job requires a high and solid level of self-confidence.
 In some situations, you’re in deep water and uncharted waters where you only have yourself to